ietf-wg-acme/acme/draft-ietf-acme-acme.md

   of CAs and updates to ACME configuration.)
 The ACME client might prompt the operator for payment information at this point.
 * The operator selects a CA.
-* In the background, the ACME client contacts the CA and requests that a certificate be issued for the intended domain name(s).
+* In the background, the ACME client contacts the CA and requests that it issue a certificate for the intended domain name(s).
 * Once the CA is satisfied, the certificate is issued and the ACME client automatically downloads and installs it, potentially notifying the operator via e-mail, SMS, etc.